zara-4/laravel-lazy-mysql/readme.md

-# Lazy MySql
+# Lazy MySQL

 **This is currently experimental - use at your own risk**

-Implements a lazy MySql database connection for Laravel that only connects to the individual `read` or `write` databases when they are actually used - by [Zara 4](http://zara4.com)
+Implements a lazy MySQL database connection for Laravel that only connects to the individual `read` or `write` databases when they are actually used - by [Zara 4](http://zara4.com)
 Only tested using Laravel 5.1

-This assumes a set up where you have configured Laravel to use separate `read` and `write` MySql database connections; and the write database is slow to connect, most likely due to a high latency connection caused by distance.
+This assumes a set up where you have configured Laravel to use separate `read` and `write` MySQL database connections; and the write database is slow to connect, most likely due to a high latency connection caused by distance.

 ## Introduction

 If you are deploying your Laravel application globally on multiple servers across the world, you will likely encounter issues with database connection latency.
-You can speed up `read` database queries using local MySql database read replicas; however this does not overcomes the delay caused by connecting to the `write` database if you have a single master `write` database in a remote location.
+You can speed up `read` database queries using local MySQL database read replicas; however this does not overcomes the delay caused by connecting to the `write` database if you have a single master `write` database in a remote location.

 ![Database Replication Structure](https://blog.zara4.com/wp-content/uploads/2017/05/lazy-mysql-replication-setup.png)

-The standard Laravel MySql database driver connects to both the `read` and `write` databases specified in your configuration as soon as the connection is first used.
+The standard Laravel MySQL database driver connects to both the `read` and `write` databases specified in your configuration as soon as the connection is first used.
 The result is an unnecessary delay when you only want to read data from the database, Laravel still connects to the `write` database even though it isn't used.

-Unlike the standard Laravel MySql database driver, Lazy MySql does not connect to the individual `read` or `write` databases until they are actually used by a query.
+Unlike the standard Laravel MySQL database driver, Lazy MySQL does not connect to the individual `read` or `write` databases until they are actually used by a query.
 A request that only reads data from your database (SELECT) will only connect to the `read` database.
 A request that only writes data to the database (INSERT, UPDATE, DELETE) will only connect to the `write` database.